ippontech/blog-usa/posts/creating-your-first-truffle-project.md

     ![Truffle init (pic missing)](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/01/truffle_init.png)

-Technically you now have a truffle project!
+You now have a truffle project!
 It is pretty bare, but lets try to understand what that script did for us.

 ## Truffle's generated files